As homeschool moms, we spend our waking hours (and many of our nighttime hours) thinking of ways to ensure our kids don’t hate school.

-She didn’t need a curriculum change, she just needed to build automaticity so that her everyday work wasn’t so taxing on her brain.
+She didn’t need a curriculum change, she just needed to build automaticity so her everyday work wouldn’t tax her brain so much.

-Usually, little changes like this are all that’s needed to shift my children’s perspective on school.
+Usually, little changes are all that’s needed to shift my children’s perspective on school.
 But it’s not always this easy to get to the root of the problem.